Seminar in Computational Linguistics: Topics in Computational Linguistics and Computational Social Science

 Accessibility and Disability Service.
 See https://www.counseling.umd.edu/ads for official information.
 Students with a documented disability should inform me within the add-drop period if academic accommodations will be needed.
 We will follow a process that involves meeting with me to provide with a copy of the Accommodations Letter and to obtain my signature on the Acknowledgement of Student Request form.
 We will plan together how accommodations will be implemented throughout the semester.
 To obtain the required Accommodation Letter, please contact Accessibility and Disability Service (ADS) at 301-314-7682 or email@example.com.

 Mental health issues.
 Let's face it: grad school can be really hard.
+All the more so right now.
 Sometimes students don't know that they need help, or they somehow know they're in trouble but they don't know what to do about it.
 What's really important for you to know is that at a big university like this one, you don't need to cope with it alone.
 There are many people on this campus who know how to help students in all kinds of circumstances.
 It's their job.
 Some resources you can take advantage of include the Counseling Center, in the Shoemaker Building, 301-314-7651, and Mental Health Services, in the Health Center, 301-314-8106; the Office of Student Affairs, 301-314-8430, is another place you can connect with to find help of various kinds.
 If you are concerned about the behavior of another student, and in particular if you are worried that they might pose a threat to themselves or others, see this page for students concerned about another student.

 Anti-Harassment.
 The open exchange of ideas, the freedom of thought and expression, and respectful scientific debate are central to the aims and goals of this course.
 These require a community and an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and that embraces diversity.
 Harassment and hostile behavior are unwelcome in any part of this course.
-This includes: speech or behavior that intimidates, creates discomfort, or interferes with a person’s participation or opportunity for participation in the conference.
+This includes: speech or behavior that intimidates, creates personal discomfort, or interferes with a person’s participation or opportunity for participation in the class.
 We aim for this course to be an environment where harassment in any form does not happen, including but not limited to: harassment based on race, gender, religion, age, color, national origin, ancestry, disability, sexual orientation, or gender identity.
 Harassment includes degrading verbal comments, deliberate intimidation, stalking, harassing photography or recording, inappropriate physical contact, and unwelcome sexual attention.
 Please contact an instructor or staff member if you have questions or if you feel you are the victim of harassment (or otherwise witness harassment of others), or see this page for pointers to relevant resources.

 Please note that as "responsible university employees" faculty are required to report any disclosure of sexual misconduct, i.e., they may not hold such disclosures in confidence.
 Campus Advocates Respond and Educate (CARE) to Stop Violence provides free confidential (including anonymous) advocacy and therapy services to primary and secondary survivors of sexual assault, relationship violence, stalking, and sexual harassment; they are not an official reporting entity but rather a resource that can help navigate options and provide connection to appropriate resources; their General Information contact info is (301) 314-2222 (firstname.lastname@example.org) with a crisis cell contact number at (301) 741-3442.
 The University of Maryland’s Sexual Misconduct Policy can be found at http://ocrsm.umd.edu.